 Set up EF Core

-We will continue the Contact Management solution we have been working on.
-You should already have a Contacts model created in the BlazorContacts.Shared project.
+model created in the BlazorContacts.Shared project.
 The next step is to create a database context for your contacts.
 In the BlazorContacts.API project, create a Data folder and add a class called ContactsContext.cs.

-Start by referencing the EF Core namespace by adding the following using directive.
+directive.
 You may have to install the package if you have not already done so.

 using Microsoft.EntityFrameworkCore;

-Use the following class constructor to inherit from DbContext.
+Use the following class constructor to inherit from DbContext

 public class ContactsContext : DbContext